erinaldi/starter-hugo-academic/content/publication/aoki-2013-b/index.md

 - '1'
-abstract: We report the calculation of the flavor-singlet scalar in the SU(3) gauge theory with the degenerate twelve fermions in the fundamental representation using a HISQ-type action at a fixed $backslashbeta$.
+abstract: We report the calculation of the flavor-singlet scalar in the SU(3) gauge theory with the degenerate twelve fermions in the fundamental representation using a HISQ-type action at a fixed $\beta$.
 In order to reduce the large statistical error coming from the vacuum-subtracted disconnected correlator, we employ a noise reduction method and a large number of configurations.
 We observe that the flavor-singlet scalar is lighter than the pion in this theory from the calculations with the fermion